crytic/building-secure-contracts/program-analysis/manticore/exercises/example.md

 ## Exploration

-- Call balances on the user account
+- Call 'balances' on the user account
-- Call transfer with symbolic destination and value
+- Call 'transfer' with a symbolic destination and value
-- Call balances on the user account
+- Call 'balances' on the user account again

-## Property
+## Property Checking

-- Check if the user can have more token after the transfer than before.
+- Verify if the user can possess more tokens after the transfer than before.